EN /FR

 RCMP Discrimination against Aboriginal Persons in Detention in the Territories Class Action

-The claim alleges that Aboriginal persons are regularly assaulted by RCMP officers in the Nunavut, the Yukon Territory and the Northwest Territories because they are Aboriginal.
-The claim alleges systemic negligence, breach of fiduciary duty and breaches of sections 7 and 15 the Canadian Charter of Rights and Freedoms.
+Koskie Minsky LLP and Cooper Regel LLP are Class Counsel in this class proceeding against the Attorney General of Canada.
+The lawsuit alleges that Aboriginal Persons (Indian, Inuit or Métis) are regularly assaulted by RCMP officers in the Northwest Territories, Nunavut, and the Yukon Territory because they are Aboriginal.
+The claim alleges systemic negligence and breaches of sections 7 and 15 of the Canadian Charter of Rights and Freedoms.

 -